-Mental health and addictions service providers can better respond to the needs of children, young people and families when people and communities are meaningfully engaged.
-Embedding these voices into system initiatives enhances access to services, increases community awareness and helps reduce stigma around child and youth mental health and addictions.
+When children, young people, families and communities are engaged, mental health, substance use and addictions services can better respond to their needs.
+Embedding these voices into system initiatives improves access to care, increases community awareness and helps reduce stigma.
 It also improves infrastructure and services, which makes the system itself more sustainable.

-In 2018 we partnered with young people, families, clinicians and researchers from all over Ontario to co-develop quality standards for youth and family engagement.
-We also developed a coaching program to support organizations and communities through their implementation journey.
-Get in touch today to get connected with one of our engagement specialists, who can help with everything from conducting and interpreting measurement surveys to action planning for youth and family engagement within your organization or community.
+In 2018 we partnered with young people, families, clinicians and researchers across Ontario to co-develop quality standards for youth and family engagement.
+We also developed a grant opportunity to help support organizations and communities through their journeys.

 What do we mean by “system-level engagement”? |

 Ontario's child and youth mental health and addictions system is complex.
 It’s made up of many service providers and organizations from different sectors, all delivering services.
 The system also includes the networks and care pathways that connect the various providers and care settings, as well as the governments and other institutions that make policies and provide resources.
 Young people and families are key stakeholders within this system.
 Engagement at the system level is focused on improvements that affect the overarching networks, pathways, policies and resources, in addition to improvements within individual organizations.
-Visit our care pathways page to better understand what care pathways are and how they help. |
+Visit our integrated care pathways page to better understand what care pathways are and how they help. |

 What is a quality standard? |